Review of Our MTD Riding Lawn Mower

 If you're cutting ground which has never been cut, walk across the intended cutting area to remove debris.
-This may include stones, branches etc. Here on our farm, there are coconuts, bits of building rubble, and trash which keeps resurfacing.
+This may include stones, branches etc. Here on our farm, there are coconuts, bits of building rubble, and trash that keeps resurfacing.
 We are in a rural area of Brazil where people bury their trash.
 Although twice-weekly trash collection occurs here, the custom of burying or burning trash still exists here.
 Therefore we are finding bits of bottles, cans, shoes and plastic bags resurfacing from time to time.
 If you are in a rural area, this may be the same for you, especially if your homestead had people living there previously as ours did.

 The blades should be checked regularly for signs of wear.
 Because we are on sand, the blades wear down fast.
 You can extend the life of your blades by using a grinding wheel to put an edge on them.
 This has to be done with care as the blades have to be balanced or it can cause problems to the mower.

 For the job they do, buying and replacing the blades as needed is the better option as they have been precision engineered to provide you with optimal cutting.

 Pulling a Trailer

-Once we bought the tractor mower we needed a trailer.
-Before I was having to use my wheelbarrow or we used our VW Kombi for larger items.
-Our trailer was built by our neighbor who is a welder.
-The majority of materials were sourced on our farm, including a wheelchair, fish cages and a chicken shed door.
-My husband discussed what he wanted with our neighbor, the weight he expected it to carry and the welder began to go to work.
+Once we bought the tractor mower, we needed a trailer.
+Before I was having to use a wheelbarrow, or we used our VW Kombi for larger items.
+Our trailer was built by our neighbor, who is a welder.
+The majority of materials were sourced here on our farm, these included a wheelchair, fish cages, and a chicken shed door.
+My husband discussed what he wanted with our neighbor, the weight he expected it to carry, and the welder went to work.